HenriWahl/dhcpy6d/doc/dhcpy6d.rst

 **dhcpy6d** comes with the following features:

-* identifies clients by MAC address, DUID or hostname
+* identifies clients by MAC address, DUID, hostname or DNS name
 * generates addresses randomly, by MAC address, by range or by given ID
 * filters clients by MAC, DUID or hostname
 * assigns multiple addresses per client